Cloverhound/dcss-calendar/README.md

 ```
 // When there are front end / react changes
 // inside client_src folder
+// right click cmd prompt and use administrator privileges
 npm run webpack

 // Backend changes